TREASURIES-Treasuries slip after Yellen says tax cuts should be repealed

 "Though the amount of debt relative to the economy has gone up, the interest burden hasn't," she told the Senate Finance Committee.

-Yellen said she believed some of the signature 2017 tax reform act should be repealed, such as the cut in corporate tax rates, though rates would not go back to their pre-2017 levels.
+Yellen said she believed some of the signature 2017 tax reform act should be repealed, such as the cut in corporate tax rates, although rates would not go back to their pre-2017 levels.

 Benchmark 10-year yields US10YT-RR traded just off their session low of 1.090%, falling from earlier slight gains.